Hydrodynamical helicity

-This page is about helicity in fluid dynamics.
-For helicity of magnetic fields, see magnetic helicity.
-For helicity in particle physics, see helicity (particle physics).

 In fluid dynamics, helicity is, under appropriate conditions, an invariant of the Euler equations of fluid flow, having a topological interpretation as a measure of linkage and/or knottedness of vortex lines in the flow.
 This was first proved by Jean-Jacques Moreau in 1961 and Moffatt derived it in 1969 without the knowledge of Moreau's paper.
 This helicity invariant is an extension of Woltjer's theorem for magnetic helicity.